 Lore of the Season & Ritual Information

-We gather on the fall equinox to celebrate the harvest in Anglo Saxon tradition.
-We give honor to the god Ing and call upon Thunor to open the gates.
+We gather on the fall equinox to celebrate the apple harvest in the Norse/Germanic tradition.
+We give honor to the goddess of the apples of rejuvenation herself, Idunna and her husband, master of poetry and song, Braggi.
+We also call upon Frey, the god of abundance and frith and good friend in our grove as the gatekeeper to open the gates.
 CedarLight has a standing tradition of bringing thanksgiving and community into our Fall Eqninox rite.
 As such there will be index cards for the folk to write down shout outs to their fellow members for all good services and help we have been seen doing around the grove over the past year.

 - Bardic works you have created (please let the ritual team know ahead of time so they can slot you in)

 - Shout-Out cards to highlight our fellow member’s work